This 19th-century Swedish ship became a hostel

 But once you're on deck, watching the sun set across Stockholm's coral-colored rooftops, glass of wine in hand, it's easy to see the allure.

-"Just being on the ship is a special feeling," agrees long-time Magnus Frymark, a Stockholm native who has worked on af Chapman for 16 years.
+"Just being on the ship is a special feeling," agrees long-time employee Magnus Frymark, a Stockholm native who has worked on af Chapman for 16 years.
 "You can sense her history."

 "All of us working here really feel that it is a privilege to host such a cool hostel in the heart of Stockholm," adds site manager Sofie Jorsell.
 "HMS af Chapman holds a special place among the city views as one of the most photographed objects in Stockholm."